ScottishCovidResponse/Contact-Tracing-Model/docs/doc_v1.0/Build_documentation.md

 Population size: the number of nodes in a network.
 This can be larger or smaller than the number of people in the contact network.

-Time Limit: this is an absolute limit for how long the simulation will go on in timesteps.
+Time Limit Days: this is an absolute limit for how long the simulation will go on in timesteps.

 Infected: the number of the population initially infected at t=0.
 Must be greater than 0.

-Steady state: if there are still active infections when the contact data has been processed, the steady state flag enables the active cases to reach a resolution (recovered or dead) with no further random infections occurring.

 (Optional) Seed: Can be specified on the command line or fixed.

+(Optional) dayOffset: If the contacts need to be shifted this optional integer can be used.
+If the contacts start on day 1, but day 0 is desired a value of 1 is required.
+If the contacts start on day 0, but day 10 is desired a value of -10 is required.

 <img src="image5.png" alt="Run Settings Example" width="300">